s4njk4n/Chain_Backup_xdcchain.xyz/README.md

 ---

-Good luck and I hope this script comes in useful for somebody whether it be how to identify and manage the steps to backup an XDC Geth Node, or alternately how to uase log-based (semi)-dynamic access gating to webserver resources.
+Good luck and I hope this script comes in useful for somebody whether it be how to identify and manage the steps to backup an XDC Geth Node, or alternately how to use log-based (semi)-dynamic access gating to webserver resources.

 - @s4njk4n